Tools for Entrepreneurs

 (the lead generation tool…or “jewelry”)

 Love them or hate them, those little attention-grabbing popups you see on The Non-Clinical PT come from Convert Pro.
-I consider them the sparkly jewelry that grabs your readers’ attention.
-I’ve tried a few other programs for popups, but Convert Pro is my favorite so far.
-I find it easy to customize to fit my site’s aesthetic.
-While I’m not always a fan of popups, I do recommend using them sparingly because they help you build up your email list like nothing else!
+We consider them the sparkly jewelry that grabs your readers’ attention.
+We’ve tried a few other programs for popups, but Convert Pro is our favorite so far.
+We find it easy to customize to fit the site’s aesthetic.
+While we’re not always a fan of popups, we do recommend using them, because they help you build up your email list like nothing else!

 Mangools